slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The price of productivity is creativity.' -- Naval Ravikant*

 Getting a lot of unnecessary things done is not productivity: it’s stupidity.

 Saying yes to everything is a quick road to mediocrity.
 Productivity is about attention management.
 Do less to achieve more.
 You don't need to optimise everything.
 20% of your effort will give you 80% of output: it may be enough or even more than enough.

+Hints:

-But 80/20 is fractal: If 20% of the effort creates 80% of the value.
+- 80/20 is fractal: If 20% of the effort creates 80% of the value.
 So now 20% of the 20% of the effort makes 80% of 80% of the value.
 So 4% of the work you do in life may create 64% of the benefits in your life.

-Hints:

 - Focus on 3 outcomes (not todos) per day and tackle the most important one in the morning.
 - Set specific, measurable, attainable, realistic and time-based goals.
 Always work with a specific purpose in mind.
 - Be fully present: learn to focus on what you are doing now.